PavanTamrakar/RWADAO/README.md

  DAO project specifically designed for managing Resident Welfare Associations.

-## How It Can Be Modified More -
+### How It Can Be Modified More -

+1. We can make it sepecific more any NFT holder by importing ERC721 contract from openzeppelin.

+2. We can use token system to enter the DAO.
+Can use Chainlink Price Feed for fetching the price of any Token which will be used.

-Psuedocode I used:
+### Psuedocode I used:

 ```shell
 // RWA contract